seph14/Cinder/android/README.md

 OnResume -> AppAndroid::resume(bool renewContext)

-If renewContext is true then the GL context has been renewed and all GL resources (textures, shaders) will need to be recreated.
+If renewContext is true then the GL context has been renewed and all GL resources (textures, shaders) will need to be released and recreated.

+It is not sufficient to assign a stale shared pointer to a new value - you must first assign the stale reference to an empty reference.
+See the samples for examples of this.

 The default implementation of resume() just calls setup() if renewContext is true.
 This is unsuitable for non-trivial apps.